Erwin Ditzner - "Everyone knows: He has ears!"

 The understanding of drums has changed more than that of other instruments in recent decades.
 The days of pure time keeping are long gone.
 Modern drummers are less and less the foundation, they dispose the stones.
 Reduction is therefore one of the meta-trends.
 A particularly creative advocate of this movement and a true sound savant is Erwin Ditzner, for whom sometimes even a small drum is enough to build up a space-opening rhythmic universe.
 Festival director Rainer Kern found and still finds this so special that he gave Ditzner the Enjoy Jazz Festival's only white card, giving him free rein to create an annual festival concert.
 This has resulted in quite a few audiophile records with live recordings, including a highly exciting duo with pianist Chris Jarrett.
 (Interview from 2016)

 Ditzner is largely self-taught.
-He broke off his classical training as a drummer after one year.
-His university teacher, with whom he is still in contact today, immediately recognized the problem and put it in a nutshell: "The thing with classical music and you somehow doesn't work.
-Because you want to groove permanently."
+He abandoned his classical training as a drummer after one year.
+His university teacher, with whom he is still in contact today, recognized the problem immediately and put it in a nutshell: "Somehow, classical music and you don't work.
+Because you want to groove all the time."

 Nevertheless, the short time at the Wiesbaden Conservatory was helpful in that it established, for example, Ditzner's love of the snare drum mentioned at the beginning of this article, which continues to this day, and generally his preference for rudimentary equipment; the Worms native is a sound tinkerer in microcosm, he is attracted by the inner life of sounds.
 Here he searches for differentiation and variety.
 His meticulousness in dealing with the possibilities that lie in an instrument, always questioning himself, has almost become a trademark; the deep respect for each individual tone, which in turn contains an infinite variety of formulation possibilities.
 For Ditzner, the sound is therefore not created by the impact of the stick on a skin.
 It is already present as an idea much earlier, and its physical realization is not an isolated action, but the culmination of a process chain, which also includes empty spaces or unplayed tones.